jeremysanders/forkqueue/README.md

 # poolqueue

 poolqueue is a Python 3 module to support running tasks in separate forked proceses.
 It differs from other similar modules, like multiprocessing, as it relies on the presence of a `fork()` operating system call.
-This allows it to share tasks, for example, calling closures or nested functions.
-This allows the separate processes to easily share input data as they inherit the same environment from before the queue is constructed, saving memory usage.
+This allows it to run tasks, for example, calling closures or nested functions.
+The separate processesc an easily share input data as they inherit the same environment from when the queue is constructed, saving memory usage.
 There is very little overhead in creating a new pool of forked processes compared to separate processes.
-Because the code runs in separate processes, rather than threads, it is not affected by the Python global-interpreter-lock (GIL).
+Because the code runs separate processes, rather than threads, it is not affected by the Python global-interpreter-lock (GIL).

 As the module relies on a working `fork()` system call, it is only designed to work on Unix-like operating systems, such as Linux, Mac OS or WSL under Windows.